-The 4D product design industry is set for bigger and better success in 2019.
+The product design industry is set for bigger and better things in 2019.
 As the New Year quickly approaches, there are already predictions and forecasts for what the world of product design will look like next year.
 In 2018, augmented reality, minimalistic less-is-more styles, and print branding were staple trends.

 We don’t doubt that these will continue into next year, but what else will take centre stage in 2019, especially as the design industry is predicted to expand and grow by $162 million by 2022?
 Sustainable product innovation is becoming more crucial, and functionality will come to the forefront as a major focal point.